dougeby/IntuneDocs/intune/company-portal-app.md

 | **Privacy statement URL** |     79     | You can specify your own company privacy statement that appears when users click the privacy links from the Company Portal.
 You must enter a valid URL in the format `<https://www.contoso.com>`. |

 ## Support information
-Enter your company's support infomation to provide your employee with a contact for Intune-related questions.
+Enter your company's support information to provide your employee with a contact for Intune-related questions.

 |Field name|Max length|More information|
 |---|---|---|